sahibmundi/SMART-POWER-IOT-PROJECT/README.md

 ------------------------------------------------------------------------
  ## 🔧 STEPS TO CONFIGURE
 1. SET UP THE CIRCUIT:
+   Here Is Pins Connection Of Hardware.
   - ULTRASONIC SENSOR (HCSR04)

 | **PIN**           | **CONNECTION (ESP32)** |
 |-------------------------|------------------|